slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

 CHALLENGE: There are same fools though.
-Easy wins if you can [identify](#on-) them.
+Easy wins if you can them.

-> *'Play a sucker to catch a sucker - seem dumber than your mark.' -- Robert Greene (21st law of power)*
+> *'Don't attribute to malice what you can attribute to incompetence or busyness.'*